-Lowry F. Kline, age 75, served as a director of Coca-Cola Enterprises, Inc. from April 2000 until April 2008, serving as Chairman from April 2002 until April 2008, and as Vice Chairman from April 2000 to April 2003.
-Mr. Kline served as Chief Executive Officer of Coca-Cola Enterprises, Inc., from April 2001 until January 2004 and from December 2005 to April 2006.
+Lowry F. Kline, age 79, served as a director of Coca-Cola Enterprises, Inc. from April 2000 until April 2008, serving as Chairman from April 2002 until April 2008, and as Vice Chairman from April 2000 to April 2003.
+Mr. Kline served as Chief Executive Officer of Coca-Cola Enterprises, Inc. from April 2001 until January 2004 and from December 2005 to April 2006.
 Prior to becoming Chief Executive Officer for Coca-Cola Enterprises, Inc., he held a number of positions with said company, including Chief Administrative Officer, Executive Vice President and General Counsel.
-Mr. Kline is a member of the Board of Directors of Jackson Furniture Industries, Inc., headquartered in Cleveland, Tennessee.
+Mr. Kline is a former director of Jackson Furniture Industries, Inc., headquarter in Cleveland, Tennessee and McKee Foods Corporation, headquartered in Collegedale, Tennessee.
 Mr. Kline is Chairman of the Company's Compensation Committee, a member of the Company's Audit Committee and a member of the Company's Executive Committee.
 He has been a director of the Company since 2004.

-Hilda S. Murray, age 61, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, TN.
+Hilda S. Murray, age 65, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, Tennessee.
 She is also founder and President of Greener Planet, LLC, an environmental compliance consultant to the packaging and printing industry.
-Ms. Murray is a member of the Company's Audit Committee and the Company's Nominations and Corporate Governance Committee.
-She has been a director of the Company since 2012.
+Ms. Murray has been a Director of the Company since 2012 and is a member of the Company's Audit Committee and is Chairman of the Company's Nominating and Corporate Governance Committee.